w3fs/NoteToSelf/README.md

 ## Kurtis Key's Code Sample

 This quick code sample is a complete mobile-ready responsive 'ToDo' application.
-Built using a mobile-first approach, and The then implementing media queries for larger displays later in the development process, the design works well on any size screen.
+Built using a mobile-first approach, and implementing media queries for larger displays later in the development process, the design works well on any size screen.

 This project was completed using HTML5, CSS3, JavaScript+jQuery, and PHP.